 Teen Feed’s Programs

 Teen Feed’s programs operate on the principle that when youth are able to rely on consistent contact with safe and non-judgmental adults, they are better able to take on the challenges of finding safe shelter, a job, or attending to their mental or physical health.
 Teen Feed is a confidential program which respects the needs for safety and privacy of the young people we serve.
 We provide meal site schedules to youth in program, during outreach, and at the Teen Feed office.
-Teen Feed offers four integrated programs.
+Teen Feed offers three integrated programs.

 Street Talk Outreach Program (STOP):